1. Submit the Free Application for Federal Student Aid (www.FAFSA.gov). LifeU’s school code is 014170.

 - Applications submitted after January 15th are still considered for other types of aid; the priority date applies only to campus-based aid (Work Study and SEOG).

 - In order to receive federal financial aid, you must be a U.S. Citizen or an eligible Non-Citizen.

 - Male citizens of the U.S. and male immigrant aliens 18 through 25 years old must be registered with the U.S. Selective Service System to be eligible for federal student loans and grants.
 Men can register with U.S. Selective Services at any post office or online.

 - Students must be enrolled in courses counting towards their degree to be reviewed for aid eligibility.
 Federal aid cannot be awarded for courses that do not count toward the degree.

 - Please keep in mind our primary means of communicating with you is through your student email.
 It is also very important that we have your correct mailing address.
 Update your mailing address through EagleNet.

-You can always reach the Financial Aid Office directly here.
+You can always reach the Financial Aid Department directly here.